-Prerequisite: Teacher recommendation, Algebra I and Geometry with an A or B average with a recommended score > 440 on Geometry and/or Algebra I SOL.
+Prerequisite: Teacher recommendation, A or B in Algebra I and Geometry with an A or B average with a recommended score > 449 on Geometry and/or Algebra I SOL.

 The depth and level of understanding expected in Algebra 2 Honors is beyond the scope of Algebra II.
 Students are expected to not only master algebraic mechanics but also to understand the underlying theory and to apply the concepts to real-world situations in a meaningful way.
 A thorough treatment of advanced algebraic concepts is provided through the study of functions, polynomials, rational expressions, complex numbers, matrices, exponential and logarithmic equations, infinite geometric sequences and series, permutations and combinations, data analysis, and selected topics in discrete mathematics.
+This course has an associated Standards of Learning (SOL) test.
+Students will participate in these tests only when they have not yet earned sufficient credit for graduation and/or satisfied federal testing requirements.
+Algebra II is required for an Advanced Studies Diploma.